simonol1/latest-iOS-queries/README.md

 - As a user, I want to see the number of answers for each question

 ## MVP
-The user can click see all of the latest iOS related questions and answers on the app.
+The user can click see all of the latest iOS related questions from StackOverflow.
+They can click on the question title and see the number of comments, answer count and score.

 ## Wireframe:
 https://wireframe.cc/1npPuy